 If you’re hired as a library assistant, you may be asked to complete tasks including putting away books, helping students locate texts, assisting with computer work, or checking books out for students, faculty, and staff.
-These tasks can look excellent on a resume as working in a library is no joke!
+These tasks can look excellent when you’re resume-building, as working in a library is no joke!
 Between curation and customer service, there is a lot going on.

 There are plenty of places for you to work as an office assistant on campus, from the school’s gym to the math department.
 You’ll be asked to answer phones and potentially emails, file documents, assist professors, and complete other office tasks.